kubernetes-sigs/gateway-api/geps/gep-1619/index.md

     app.kubernetes.io/name: MyApp # Service selector can change
 ```

-The expected behavior is that the gateway will retain existing persistent sessions, even if the pod is no longer
+The expected behavior is that the gateway SHOULD retain existing persistent sessions, even if the pod is no longer
 selected, and establish new persistent sessions after a selector update.
 This use case is uncommon and may not be
 supported by some implementations due to their current designs.